chrissix666/Jellyfin-Random-Button/README.md

 - **Edit the `randombutton.js`:**
   Copy and paste the library IDs from your main libraries and replace the `pasteyouridhere` placeholders.
-  Don't forget to save the changes in your JavaScript injector and make a backup.
+  Don't forget to save the changes in your JavaScript injector.
 Reload the browser site and go.

 - If you want more libraries or different types of libraries, the code **needs to be adjusted for your setup**.
   It’s pretty quick with ChatGPT; it might make a few mistakes, but after a few attempts it should work.